maxim2266/lsch/README.md

 ### Technical details
 The tool operates on the current directory only.
-The `lsch init` command initialises the directory for tracking by creating (initially empty) `.lsch.db` file.
+The `lsch init` command initialises the directory for tracking by creating `.lsch.db` file.
 The file contains the state of the directory, and is updated on each `lsch commit`.

 Internally, the tool relies on `sha256sum` utility for calculating checksums of files.
 Those checksums are used for change detection.